 Want to make a fresh batch of basic cauliflower rice?
 Here's a simple tutorial on how to do it!
 You only need three simple ingredients to make this flavorful and versatile cauliflower rice recipe.
-It's low in carbs and high in nutrients!
+It's low carb and high in nutrients!

-Cauliflower rice is a great way to cut carbs and calories in your meal prep without sacrificing taste.
+Cauliflower rice, also sometimes called cauliflower couscous, is a great way to cut carbs and calories in your meal prep without sacrificing taste.
 This cauliflower rice recipe will show you how to make cauliflower rice from scratch using only 3 simple ingredients.

-Trust me- You'll love this recipe because it's delicious AND healthy!
+Trust me - you'll love this recipe because it's delicious AND healthy!
 I ate some last night with Indian butter chicken and was completely satisfied.
+It's a great way to lighten up any dish that usually is served with rice and is such a great way to add more veggies to your day.

 There are literally just three simple ingredients in this recipe.
 You can probably guess what they are, too!